Quantum field theory for spin operator of the photon: Key role of longitudinal degrees of freedom

-We also note that there are two main problems in the covariant quantization in the Lorenz gauge: (1) the frequency of the scalar photon is negative; (2) the norm of the scalar-photon state can be negative, i.e., $\langle 0|a_{\boldsymbol{k},0}a_{\boldsymbol{k},0}^{\dagger}|0\rangle=-1$.
-The first problem can be solved by enforcing the Gupta-Bleuler constraint~\cite{gupta1950theory,bleuler1950new}, which is the quantum version of the Lorenz gauge condition.
+We also note that there are three main problems in the covariant quantization in the Lorenz gauge: (1) the Hamiltonian is not gauge invariant; (2) the frequency of the scalar photon is negative; (3) the norm of the scalar-photon state can be negative, i.e., $\langle 0|a_{\boldsymbol{k},0}a_{\boldsymbol{k},0}^{\dagger}|0\rangle=-1$.
+The first two problems can be solved simultaneously by enforcing the Gupta-Bleuler constraint ~\cite{gupta1950theory,bleuler1950new}, which is the quantum version of the Lorenz gauge condition.
 This gauge condition is essential to obtain the quantum Maxwell equation and to remove the gauge dependence in the Lorenz-gauge quantization framework.
-The second problem can be solved by exploiting Dirac's indefinite metric in space of quantum states~\cite{Pauli1943on,gupta1950theory,bleuler1950new} (also see Chap.
-V in~\cite{cohen1997photons}).
+The last problem can be solved by exploiting Dirac's indefinite metric in space of quantum states~\cite{Pauli1943on,gupta1950theory,bleuler1950new} (also see Chap.
+V in the book~\cite{cohen1997photons}).

 Similarly, the momentum of the EM field is expanded as